German conservatives reject tax hikes in draft election manifesto

 Polls show the right-leaning parties lack sufficient support now to form a coalition on their own.
 However, the CDU/CSU bloc has regained and begun extending its lead over the Greens.

-An INSA poll on Saturday put support for the CDU/CSU at 27%, ahead of the Greens on 20%, with the left-leaning Social Democrats (SPD) on 16%, the FDP 13%, the far-right Alternative for Germany 11% and the far-left Linke on 6%.
+The latest INSA poll for Bild newspaper put support for the CDU/CSU at 27.5%, the Greens fell to 19.5% and the left-leaning Social Democrats (SPD) rose to 16.5%.
+The FDP stood at 13.5%, the far-right AfD at 11% and the far-left Linke on 6%.

+Reporting by Andreas Rinke, Markus Wacket, Michael Nienaber; Writing by Paul Carrel; Editing by and Mark Heinrich and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.